 In earlier years, a professor had expounded on the benefits of e.g. automatic checks for memory leaks—and I had actually been saved from several bugs by applying, as a matter of course and without having yet noticed any leaks, a checker on previous programs.
 Writing my thesis as an exchange student at another university, I inquired about a corresponding leak checker.
 One was provided with a comment of (roughly) “Hope you find your leak!
 Those buggers can be nasty.”—indicating that the sender only used such tools when he actually had problems with a leak.

-instead of writing methods, neglecting to use constructs (e.g. this
+failure to use constructs (e.g. this

 in

 Java) that can give the compiler valuable hints, ...
-I once had a colleague
+(My other writings in

 Knuth’s multi-volume magnum opus is a very valuable work in its own right (at least the one volume that I have read), but deals more with algorithms, mathematics, assembler programming, etc., than with what is relevant for a typical modern software developer.
 If the former is something that interests you privately, if you develop or research algorithms, do a lot of assembler, look to go from very good to extremely good, ..., then by all means study it.